r-lomba/covid-19-charts/README.md

 You can contact me here:
 r.lombardelli@digitalgarage.it

-### Data Source Reference:
+### Data Sources References:
-2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE: https://github.com/CSSEGISandData/COVID-19
+- 2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE: https://github.com/CSSEGISandData/COVID-19
+- Worldometer - World Counters and Stats: https://www.worldometers.info/coronavirus

 ### Terms of use:
 Please see the Terms of Use extensively described at the above link for reference